abircb/whatdoyoumean/README.md

 [API Documentation](https://github.com/abircb/wdym/wiki/API-Documentation)

-Convert [Common Log Format](https://httpd.apache.org/docs/1.3/logs.html#common) into more useful (and human-readable) JSON.
+Convert [Common Log Format](https://httpd.apache.org/docs/1.3/logs.html#common) into more useful (and human-readable) JSON and/or CSV.
 Especially handy when analysing server log files for activity and performance.

+Can be used both as a command line executable and as a Node.js library.

 For example, standard log input such as